athomasoriginal/demo-clojurescript-jest/README.md

 - Jest globals are not available automatically

-  You will notice that in jest tests you do not have to import `test`, `expect` etc. These are available [globally](https://jestjs.io/docs/en/api).
-Thus, this is a classic example of js interop.
-Thus, in order to access any of the jest globals, we have to prefix with `js`.
+  When writing test in Jest, you are provided many [global](https://jestjs.io/docs/en/api) functions like `test`, `expect` etc. To write this in ClojureScript, we have to use some JS interop.
+This means that in order to access any of the jest globals, we have to prefix with `js`.
 For example, if we want to use `expect` we would write, in our ClojureScript, `js/expect`.

 - Jest is going to replace CLJ test library